-Our objective is to study how MPs resolved the tension among their personal preference, career concerns and constituency preferences in the context of the three Meaningful Votes on the Withdrawal Agreement that the May government negotiated with the European Union (henceforth "May's deal").
+Our objective is to study how MPs resolved the tension among their personal ideological views, career concerns and constituency preferences in the context of the three Meaningful Votes on May's deal.
 The raw numbers (reported in Table 1) clearly show that party cohesion was strong among all opposition parties.
-All but 6 opposition MPs in the first Meaningful Vote and 9 in the third toed their respective party lines.
-An implication, then, is that the rebellion that defeated May's deal three times in a row took place within the governing Conservative Party.
-Our focus is, therefore, on the 317 Conservative MPs.
-We have recorded how each of them voted in the three Meaningful
+All but six opposition MPs in the first Meaningful Vote and nine in the third toed their respective party lines.10 An implication, then, is that the rebellion that defeated May's deal three times in a row took place within the governing Conservative Party.11 Our focus is, therefore, on the 317 Conservative MPs.
+We have recorded how each of them voted in the three Meaningful Votes and coded the indicator variable VOTE as one if the (Conservative) MP supported the Withdrawal Agreement, voting with the government, and zero if the MP rebelled by voting against.

-&lt;sup>9Dewan and Spirling (2011) develop a game theoretical argument for why opposition parties are able to act coherently in spite of the temptation of some of their MPs to support the government's policy.
-The source of such strategic opposition is that if the opposition as a block vote against the government (and no opposition MP deviates from this), it can force the government to propose a more moderate policy than otherwise and this is in the interest of all opposition MPs.
+10Dewan and Spirling (2011) develop a game theoretical argument for why opposition parties are able to act coherently in spite of the temptation of some of their MPs to support the government's policy.
+The source of such strategic opposition is that if the opposition as a block vote against the government (and no opposition MP deviates from that), it can force the government to propose a more moderate policy than otherwise and that outcome is in the interest of all opposition MPs.

-&lt;sup>10The "rebellion" by the 10 MPs from the Democratic Unionist Party (DUP) upon which May's government relayed for a parliamentary majority was also important but not pivotal.
+11The "rebellion" by the 10 MPs from the Democratic Unionist Party (DUP) upon which May's government relied on for a parliamentary majority also was important but not pivotal.